Do Extreme boats hit harder than Fiberglass boats?

 Plate Boats Are Easier To Customise.

-One of the advantages of a plate alloy boat is the ability to make changes and customise your boat they way you like it.
-You can add rod holder, grab rails, etc.
+One of the advantages of a plate alloy boat is the ability to make changes and customise your boat the way you like it.
+You can add rod holders, grab rails, etc.

 Extreme Plate can be more durable